 The Trust is committed to social and environmental responsibility and has zero tolerance for Modern Slavery and Human Trafficking.
-Any identified concerns regarding Modern Slavery and Human Trafficking are escalated as part of the organisational safeguarding process.
+Any identified concerns regarding Modern Slavery and Human Trafficking are escalated as part of the internal governance and organisational safeguarding processes.
 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes BHTs slavery and human trafficking statement for the current financial year.